AbelGRubio/01-rest-api-deprecated/README.md

 To stop the server, you must follow this steps:

 1. Go to http://localhost:5000/close_amqp.
 That will execute a close_consuming function to the queue.
+This step is done on the AMQP branch, not otherwise.
 2. Then, you can stop the server using the shortcut CTRL+C